"Nothing in Biology Makes Sense Except in the Light of Evolution" - Dobzhansky (1973)

 New York, NY 10065

-David began biomedical research in the laboratory of alternative splicing expert Jane Wu in the summers from 2001-2005.
-He earned his BS in Biological Sciences at Stanford University in 2008.
-While at Stanford, David performed research in the laboratory of cancer biologist Calvin Kuo (no relation), where he studied the effects of VEGF blockade on liver vasculature.
-David was an Information Systems Developer for McMaster-Carr Supply Company before matriculating at the Weill Cornell Graduate School of Medical Sciences in the Physiology, Biophysics & Systems Biology Department.
-He joined the Rätsch Lab in 2012.
-He collaborates actively with the laboratories of Lionel Ivashkiv at Hospital for Special Surgery and the Hans-Guido Wendel at MSKCC.
+I began biomedical research in the laboratory of alternative splicing expert Jane Wu in the summers from 2001-2005.
+I earned my BS in Biological Sciences at Stanford University in 2008.
+While at Stanford, I performed research in the laboratory of cancer biologist Calvin Kuo (no relation), where we studied the effects of VEGF blockade on liver vasculature.
+After college, I worked as an Information Systems Developer for McMaster-Carr Supply Company before matriculating at the Weill Cornell Graduate School of Medical Sciences in the Physiology, Biophysics & Systems Biology Department.
+I joined the Rätsch Lab in 2012 with primary interests in genomics and biological data analysis.
+I collaborate actively with the laboratories of Lionel Ivashkiv at Hospital for Special Surgery and the Hans-Guido Wendel at MSKCC.